 Breckinridge became a registered nurse 1910 at St. Luke's Hospital School of Nursing in New York, worked as public health nurse in Boston and Washington D.C., served as nurse during World War I in France through the American Red Cross, and furthered her study at Columbia University after WWI.
 She then focused on the poor areas in Kentucky, where she's rooted.
 She looked into the health status of those living in inaccessible areas with no physicians.
 Mary found high maternal mortality due to lack of prenatal care, having many children, and no trained mid-wives.
 These problems brought her to London to become nurse-midwife, and came to Scotland to learn effective community midwifery system for the poor.

 After equipping herself for the challenging nurse-midwife job to the rural America, Mary Breckinridge began serving in Kentucky in 1925, wherein she introduced the new system of rural health care.
 In that same year, she established Frontier Nursing Service, providing care for low service fee.
+With the latest nursing supplies of that time, she helped provide best medical care to individuals.
 In areas covered, maternal and neonatal mortality rates significantly dropped.
 FNS is still serving mothers and children down to this very day.